Tampongate: Reception

 The general consensus following the publication of the tapes was that Charles had embarrassed the British royal family.
-According to Diana's bodyguard, Ken Wharfe, in his book, Guarding Diana: Protecting the Princess Around the World, he wrote "The backlash was savage.
+According to Diana's bodyguard, Ken Wharfe, in his book, Guarding Diana: Protecting the Princess Around the World, "The backlash was savage.
 Establishment figures normally loyal to the future King and country were appalled, and some questioned the Prince's suitability to rule."
 Wharfe also stated that Diana was shocked by the scandal, which prompted her to repeatedly state "It's just sick".

 The publication of the conversation led Lord Rees-Mogg, editor of The Times, to suspect that MI5 could be behind the scandal.
 Shortly before, two other recordings of telephone conversations involving members of the royal family had appeared in the press: one between Diana and her lover James Gilbey (which became known as Squidgygate), and another between Prince Andrew and his wife Sarah, Duchess of York.
 Lord Rees-Mogg stated:

 I think the three tapes mean that there had to be a deliberate surveillance of the Royal Family at that point.
 I think one has to ask whether it was done as part of the security screening, and whether what has happened is that the Royal Family were being taped as part of MI5's operation, and, in some way, these tapes were leaked.

 The publication of the tape and its repercussions were featured in season 5 of the TV series The Crown.